viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 > It shouldn't be used when the XADC calibration is done by internal voltage reference of the Zynq-7000 chip (see details explained [here](https://adaptivesupport.amd.com/s/article/53586?language=en_US)).
 >
 > This is the case for the Digilent [Cora Z7](https://digilent.com/reference/programmable-logic/cora-z7/reference-manual) board, which I use in this tutorial.
 > Zynq-7000 reference input pins VREFP and VREFN are connected to ADCGND on this board.
-Therefore, the internal voltage references are utilized for calibration.
+Therefore, the internal voltage reference is utilized for calibration.
 >
 > You need to correctly handle this in the PS code, as I explain in the next paragraphs.

 When you know exactly what Zynq-7000 board your code will run on, you can hard-code the configuration, understanding whether the external or internal reference is used.
 See the schematics of your board to check what is connected to Zynq-7000 [reference input pins VREFP and VREFN](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Reference-Inputs-VREFP-and-VREFN).
 The internal voltage reference is used if they are connected to the ADCGND (i.e., the ground of XADC circuitry).

-Use the following call (after you initialize the XADC instance) when the internal voltage reference is used to enable only Offset Calibration Coefficient used for XADC and Zynq power supply measurements:
+Use the following call (after you initialize the XADC instance) when the internal voltage reference is used to enable only the Offset Calibration Coefficient used for XADC and Zynq power supply measurements:

 `XSysMon_SetCalibEnables(&XADCInstance, XSM_CFR1_CAL_ADC_OFFSET_MASK | XSM_CFR1_CAL_PS_OFFSET_MASK);`